sudo-self/Rpi-shairport-sync/README.md

 You should check to see if `shairport-sync` is already installed – you can use the command `$ which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.

-You should also remove the initialisation script files `/etc/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed in necessary.
+You should also remove the startup script files `/etc/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed in necessary.

 **Determine The Configuration Needed**